1. What is the Belmont Report?

 UISD - Liz Raymond, Coordinator of Family Services, 473-8772, email@example.com UISD Research Agreement

-After the survey and protocol have been approved, the TAMIU IRB will forward firstname.lastname@example.org a copy of your approval letter and approved survey.
-Next you pick up your approval letter from KL326 and then you contact the Information Security Officer (email@example.com and Cc firstname.lastname@example.org) and discuss how to disseminate your survey.
-Basically this is to give OIT a heads up that this type of survey is coming and for them to review your proposed electronic survey administration plan with an eye on the potential security issues or problems.
+After the survey and protocol have been approved, if you need help with dissemination, the TAMIU IRB will forward firstname.lastname@example.org a copy of your approved survey.
+If necessary, then you contact the Information Security Officer (email@example.com to discuss how to disseminate your survey.
 You need to include the standard IRB sentences (see below) in the text of the mass email when you send it out to request participants fill out the survey.

 1. Do all research require full review and approval by the IRB?